digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 **Fetches/Creates**

 Within choices, the package-ids of the payloads we expect for fetches and creates are given by the version of the package we depend on.
-SCU will upgrade (or downgrade) the payloads given/stored in the ledger to match these versions when used in a choice body.
+SCU upgrades (or downgrades) the payloads given/stored in the ledger to match these versions when used in a choice body.

 **Exercises**